-Eqs. are available (Giroud et al. 2000a) to calculate the maximum thickness of liquid in a liquid collection layer that meets the following conditions:
+Equations are available (Giroud et al. 2000a) to calculate the maximum thickness of liquid in a liquid collection layer that meets the following conditions:

-• the liquid supply rate is uniform (i.e. it is the same over the entire area of the liquid collection layer) and is constant (i.e. it is the same during a period of time that is long enough that steady-state flow conditions can be reached);
+- the liquid supply rate is uniform (i.e. it is the same over the entire area of the liquid collection layer) and is constant (i.e. it is the same during a period of time that is long enough that steady-state flow conditions can be reached); - the liquid collection layer is underlain by a geomembrane liner without defects and, therefore, liquid losses are negligible;